 Windows 7

-- In the new window you can directly have 3 presets to choose from to make the fonts bigger.
-If you prefer a different font size you can click on the "Set Custom text size (DPI)" on the left and type any percentage you like.
+3. You can now directly choose to make the fonts larger.
+If you prefer a different font size, you can click on the “Set Custom text size (DPI)” on the left and type any percentage you like.

 Themes in Windows